Police: More than one gunman suspected in Springfield shooting that injured 6

 "This went down fairly quickly," he said.
 "The suspects left virtually as soon as the shooting happened."

-The five people transported to Springfield Regional Medical Center are expected to be treated and released, Lt.
+The five people taken to Springfield Regional Medical Center were expected to be treated and released, Lt.
 Jeff Williams said.
-A sixth victim was transported to Miami Valley Hospital by CareFlight.
+A sixth victim was taken by CareFlight to Miami Valley Hospital in Dayton.

 None of the injuries appear to be life-threatening, the police chief said.